bbauska/Anti-Project2025/anti.md

 do so because Congress explicitly limited the mandate to ‘women’s’ preventive care and screenings.
 HRSA should not incorporate exclusively male contraceptive methods into guidelines that specify they encompass only women’s services.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-39
-Project 2025 urged the elimination of the emergency contraceptive Ella from the contraceptive coverage benefit.
+<p>Project 2025 urged the elimination of the emergency contraceptive Ella from the contraceptive
+coverage benefit.
 “Eliminate the week-after-pill from the contraceptive mandate as a potential abortifacient.
 One of the emergency contraceptives covered under the HRSA preventive services guidelines is Ella (ulipristal acetate).
 Like its close cousin, the abortion pill mifepristone, Ella is a progesterone blocker and can prevent a recently fertilized embryo from implanting in a woman’s uterus.
 HRSA should eliminate this potential abortifacient from the contraceptive mandate.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] ●
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-Planned Parenthood calls ella emergency contraception a morning-after pill that prevents pregnancy up to five days after unprotected sex. “ella emergency contraception prevents pregnancy up to 5 days after unprotected sex.
+<p>● Planned Parenthood calls ella emergency contraception a morning-after pill that prevents
+pregnancy up to five days after unprotected sex. “ella emergency contraception prevents pregnancy up to 5 days after unprotected sex.
 It’s more effective than other morning-after pills (like Plan B), but you need a prescription to get it.
 Like all morning-after pills, take ella ASAP.”
-[Planned Parenthood, accessed 6/24/24]
+[Planned Parenthood, accessed 6/24/24]</p>

-Project 2025 recommended eliminating the HHS Reproductive Healthcare Access Task Force and installing an anti-abortion task force in its stead.
+<p>Project 2025 recommended eliminating the HHS Reproductive Healthcare Access Task Force and
+installing an anti-abortion task force in its stead.
 “The Office of the Secretary should eliminate the HHS Reproductive Healthcare Access Task Force and install a pro-life task force to ensure that all of the department’s divisions seek to use their authority to promote the life and health of women and their unborn children.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-Project 2025: “HHS should return to being known as the Department of Life by explicitly rejecting the notion that abortion is health care.”
+<p>Project 2025: “HHS should return to being known as the Department of Life by explicitly rejecting
+the notion that abortion is health care.”
 “Additionally, HHS should return to being known as the Department of Life by explicitly rejecting the notion that abortion is health care and by restoring its mission statement under the Strategic Plan and elsewhere to include furthering the health and well-being of all Americans ‘from conception to natural death.’”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged the Office of Science and Medicine to investigate scientifically baseless claims regarding “the effect of abortion on prematurity and breast cancer; lack of evidence for so-called gender-affirming care; and physical and emotional damage following cross-sex treatments, especially on children.”
+<p>Project 2025 urged the Office of Science and Medicine to investigate scientifically baseless claims
+regarding “the effect of abortion on prematurity and breast cancer; lack of evidence for so-called gender-affirming care; and physical and emotional damage following cross-sex treatments, especially on children.”
 “In dealing with sexually transmitted diseases and unwanted pregnancies, the